Creamy Tuscan Mushrooms

 Spoiled mushrooms may have dark soft spots and a slimy or sticky surface.
 If your mushrooms look like that or have an off smell, chances are they are too far gone.
 Throw them on your compost pile.

-If you’re wondering which kinds of wild mushrooms are safe to eat, my advice is never go foraging for mushrooms in the woods unless you’re an expert, or at least accompanied by one.
+Wild mushrooms can be edible or poisonous.
+If you’re wondering which kinds of wild mushrooms are safe to eat, my advice is to never go foraging for mushrooms in the woods unless you’re an expert, or at least accompanied by one.
 Never eat a mushroom you’re unsure of.

 Mushrooms adapt easily to a variety of flavors and cuisines.
 Pretty much anything goes well with mushrooms.
 Try them in this roasted mushroom risotto or white wine chicken, mushrooms and bacon one pan dinner.
 You’ll love vegan tacos with roasted carrots, mushrooms, quinoa, and black beans or grilled ratatouille pasta salad with mushrooms, eggplant, and zucchini.

-These Tuscan mushrooms are so perfectly good, I can’t think of a way to change them!
-Let me put my thinking cap on … okay, here’s a few suggestions.
-They are pretty minor changes though.
+These Tuscan mushrooms are so perfectly good, I can hardly think of a way to change them!

-- Can’t find oil-packed sun dried tomatoes?
+- Tomato alternatives: Can’t find oil-packed sun dried tomatoes?
 Substitute dry or vacuum packed sun-dried tomatoes, or maybe you’ve dried your own tomatoes.
 Use olive oil to sauté the mushrooms.

-- Add a little spiciness to the recipe with a 1/4 teaspoon of dried red pepper flakes.
+- Add spicy heat.
+Stir in a ¼ teaspoon of dried red pepper flakes.

-- Make this dish a bit lighter by substituting half-and-half for the heavy cream.
+- Make it lighter.
+Substitute half-and-half for the heavy cream.
 Add a teaspoon of tomato paste to thicken the sauce, if necessary.

-- This recipe can easily be doubled (use a larger pan) or halved, if necessary.
+- Double or halve the recipe.
+This recipe can easily be doubled (use a larger pan) or halved, if necessary.
 I personally think doubling it would be a great choice.

 You can make this recipe ahead and refrigerate it up for up to three days.
 Unfortunately, these mushrooms don’t freeze well.

 Leftover Tuscan mushrooms can be stored in the fridge for up to three days.
 Reheat in a skillet over low heat until the mushrooms are warmed through.
 Try not to overheat or boil the mushrooms.
+The creamy sauce may curdle at high heat.
 They can be reheated in the microwave as well.

 Make a delicious white pizza.
 Cover a flatbread or pre-baked pizza crust with leftover Tuscan mushrooms and sauce (you might want to give them a rough chop first).
 Sprinkle with shredded mozzarella cheese.
 Bake at 425°F until cheese is melted and golden.
 Serve with additional chopped fresh basil.
 You could also add thinly sliced cooked chicken breast to make it heartier.